Comprehensive-Minecraft-Archive-Network/Support/README.md

 # Support
 Support for CMAN.
-Post an issue here OR goto #CMAN on esper.net and the support team will answer it.
+Post an issue here OR join https://discord.gg/gU2kPTv on discord and the support team will answer it.